4flixt/DeePC_Perspective/README.md

-# A new perspective on data-enabled predictive control
+# On the relationship between data-enabled predictive control and subspace predictive control
 Accompanying  repository for our work "On the relationship between data-enabled predictive control and subspace predictive control" accepted at ECC 2021.

 ## Abstract